moble/PostNewtonian/README.md

 the header `Quaternions.hpp` needs to be included, and only the file `Quaternions.cpp` needs to be compiled.

-However, because there are things like ODE integrations that need to happen, the code depends on GSL.
-So GSL must be installed separately, and the `-I` and `-L` flags variables set appropriately on whatever compilation is done.
+The second set of files contains just one function, but depends on GSL for ODE integration.
+So GSL must be installed separately, compiled as a shared library, and the `-I` and `-L` flags variables set appropriately on whatever compilation is done.